Shrutimaheta/Brainwave_Matrix_Intern/Hospital_Management_System(Task-2)/README.md

 ## 🚀 Features

-- Add, update, delete patient details
+- Add, update, and delete patient data
-- View patient history and reports
+- View and maintain patient medical records
-- Schedule doctor appointments
+- Schedule and manage appointments
-- Generate bills and manage invoices
+- Generate and handle billing information
-- Track staff and inventory data
+- Manage staff details and inventory
-- Login authentication for admin
+- Admin login with authentication

 ---

 ## 🖥️ How to Run

 1. Clone the repository or download the ZIP
-2. Open the project in **NetBeans** (or any Java IDE)
+2. Open the project in **NetBeans** (or any preferred Java IDE)
-3. Import MySQL database (SQL file if included)
+3. Import the MySQL database (SQL file if available)
-4. Update database credentials in the code
+4. Update your database credentials in the code
-5. Run the main class to start the GUI
+5. Run the main class to launch the application

 ---

 ## 📂 Folder Structure
 Hospital_Management_System(Task-2)/
 ├── src/
 │ ├── Patient.java